OliviaRodri/School_District_Analysis/README.md

 # School_District_Analysis
 # Overview
 The purpose of this analysis was to help Maria re-run a school district analysis for a school board.
 There were some questionable results in the reading and math scores, from the ninth grade at Thomas High School.
-In the second analysis, those questionable results were excluded and new results emerged from the second analysis.
+In the second analysis, those questionable results were excluded and the analysis metrics were recalculated.

 #